kimutkirby/Skyrim-KIRBYKINGS-NSFW-Edition/README.md

 <img width="1885" height="883" alt="Image" src="https://staticdelivery.nexusmods.com/mods/1704/images/172496/172496-1775044960-1839293380.png" />

 <h2>⚔️ A COMPLETE OVERHAUL</h2>
-Touches every fiber of the game world.
-From the way you swing your sword to the way the world breathes around you, everything has been modernized:
+<h3>Touches every fiber of the game world.
+From the way you swing your sword to the way the world breathes around you, everything has been modernized:</h3>
-- Modern Visuals: This modlist uses Jiaye's Community Shaders﻿ suite to provide Screen Space Shadows, Grass Collision, and Parallax textures.
-It’s the cleanest, most modern look for Skyrim, optimized for high FPS and visual clarity.
+<h4>- Modern Visuals: This modlist uses Jiaye's Community Shaders﻿ suite to provide Screen Space Shadows, Grass Collision, and Parallax textures.
+It’s the cleanest, most modern look for Skyrim, optimized for high FPS and visual clarity.</h4>
-- Modern Combat: Combat is no longer a "swing and miss" affair.
-Powered by MCO/ADXP﻿ and the Dismemberment Framework﻿, finishing moves and heavy strikes now result in dynamic limb loss and realistic gore.
+<h4>- Modern Combat: Combat is no longer a "swing and miss" affair.
+Powered by MCO/ADXP﻿ and the Dismemberment Framework﻿, finishing moves and heavy strikes now result in dynamic limb loss and realistic gore.</h4>
-- Living World: Overhauled cities, denser forests, and NPCs Appearances including AI Overhauls﻿.
+<h4>- Living World: Overhauled cities, denser forests, and NPCs Appearances including AI Overhauls﻿.</h4>
-- Adult Immersion: OStim Standalone﻿ for seamless, interactive adult gameplay paired with TNG (The New Gentleman)﻿ and OBody NG﻿.
+<h4>- Adult Immersion: OStim Standalone﻿ for seamless, interactive adult gameplay paired with TNG (The New Gentleman)﻿ and OBody NG﻿.</h4>
-- Uncompromising Detail: High-quality assets that bring the 2011 classic into 2026.
+<h4>- Uncompromising Detail: High-quality assets that bring the 2011 classic into 2026.</h4>

 <h2>Must Do! for better Gameplay.</h2>
 <h4>Set CPU Affinity & Pagefile: https://www.nexusmods.com/skyrimspecialedition/articles/11617</h4>